rstutsman/rstutsman.github.io/_drafts/2015-01-30-writing-gotchas.md

 to capture some of what I learned for future (self-)reflection.
 Who knows?
 Perhaps it'll come in handy when I have students of my own.

-For me, writing is often a humiliating process: I wrestle with big ideas which are all mixed with millions of details in my mind.
+For me, writing is often a humiliating process: I wrestle with big ideas that are all mixed with millions of details in my mind.
 I sometimes spend hours boggling in vain, trying to organize and serialize the concepts.
 What comes out in the end can be a disaster.
 It often has no clear flow with details